paulpogoda/OSINT-Tools-North-Korea/README.md

 # OSINT-Tools-North-Korea
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/51/Flag_of_North_Korea.svg/1600px-Flag_of_North_Korea.svg.png" alt="NK_FLAG"/>
 A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Democratic People's Republic of Korea (DPRK).
-Most of the resources and tools has versions in [LANGUAGES].
-[OTHER COMMENTS]
+Since the country is not very open you have to use some international sources and keep it in mind that they're could be outdated and/or misleaded.

 ## Contributions
 Feel free to join this project — [OSINT For Countries V2.0](https://github.com/paulpogoda/OSINT-for-countries-V2.0)